Skip to content

 Key Features

-• Auto-configured Database URL: When using the built-in PostgreSQL, the DATABASE_URL is automatically generated from PostgreSQL settings
+• Auto-configured Database URL: When using the built-in PostgreSQL, the DATABASE_URL is automatically generated from PostgreSQL settings and shared across all services

 • Separation of Concerns: Non-sensitive configuration in ConfigMaps, sensitive data in Secrets